Pauan/blender-rigid-body-bones/README.md

    All of the rigid body options are available, the less commonly used options are in `Advanced`.

-The .zip file also contains an `examples` folder which contains example .blend files.
+The `Rigid.Body.Bones.zip` file also contains an `examples` folder which contains example .blend files.

 [usage01]: https://raw.githubusercontent.com/Pauan/blender-rigid-body-bones/master/Usage%2001.PNG
 [usage02]: https://raw.githubusercontent.com/Pauan/blender-rigid-body-bones/master/Usage%2002.PNG